 This is the best Irish stew recipe for a deeply flavoured classic Irish stew with a rich gravy thanks to an easy roux – and half a bottle of Shiraz.
 Dishes don’t get more Irish than this traditional Irish stew, considered by many to be Ireland’s national dish, making it the perfect dish to cook for St Patrick’s Day.

-We’re using St Patrick’s Day as an excuse to cook Irish food this week.
-Terence made a delicious breakfast colcannon with bacon and eggs for Weekend Eggs (you seriously need to make this for breakfast on St Paddy’s Day!) and today we’re sharing a classic Irish stew recipe for an incredibly rich and deeply flavoured traditional Irish stew, Ireland’s national dish.
+This Irish stew recipe makes one of our best stew recipes and best Irish recipes for St Patricks Day.
+As usual, we’re using the Irish national holiday of St Patrick’s Day as an excuse to cook Irish food this week.
+Terence made a delicious breakfast colcannon with bacon and eggs for Weekend Eggs and today we’re sharing a classic Irish stew recipe for a rich, deeply flavoured traditional Irish stew.

-While Terence is the one with Irish ancestry in this little family and Irish stews were part of his mother’s repertoire, I’ve taken on Irish stew duties this week as I grew up eating and later cooking Russian stews and I have to confess to having a thing about stews.
+While Terence is the one with Irish ancestry in this little family and Irish stews were part of his mother’s repertoire, I’ve taken on Irish stew duties this week as I grew up eating and later cooking Russian stews and old-fashioned Australian stews, and I have to confess to having a thing about stews.
 Have you made my Russian beef stew?

-If you’re also a stew lover, you’re going to adore this Irish stew recipe.
+If you’re also a stew lover, you’re going to adore this Irish stew recipe, arguably Ireland’s national dish.
 It makes an incredibly rich Irish stew that’s deeply flavoured thanks to slow-cooking, half a bottle of Shiraz and an easy roux – melted butter and flour whisked with the stew juices to create a flavourful gravy that’s stirred into the stew.
 A roux is an essential component of a classic Irish stew, and indeed many stews.

-We’ve got more Irish recipes coming over the next days, however, until then do take a look at Terence’s divine crispy salmon fillet with Irish colcannon with prawns.
+We’ve got more Irish recipes on the link above.
+One of my favourites is Terence’s divine crispy salmon fillet with Irish colcannon with prawns.
 It’s based on a dish by Irish chef Liam Tomlin, who helmed Banc, which was one of our favourite Sydney restaurants before its closure, and it’s one of our favourite dishes.
 Terence has been making it for many years.

 Another option is to use our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
 Or purchase something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.
 We may earn a small commission but you won’t pay extra.